berkay-karakus/E-Commerce-System/README.md

 # E-Commerce-System
-simulation for an e-commerce system
+// Simulation for an e-commerce system